ramonpzg/ramonpzg.github.io/src/content/projects/0_education.md

 Over the years, I've created a lot of educational content for my students and for the public and decided to consolidate it all into a single website.

+Have a look and let me know what you think! 🤓